am-will/codex-acp-agent/README.md

 # Codex ACP Agent

 This repository packages the Codex ↔ Agent Client Protocol adapter for Zed as a standalone Node.js project.
-It is the official Codex adapter and is not affiliated with, endorsed by, or sponsored by OpenAI or Zed Industries.
+It is the not official Codex adapter and is not affiliated with, endorsed by, or sponsored by OpenAI or Zed Industries.
 The package wraps the Codex SDK with the ACP transport so Zed can talk to Codex over stdio.

 ## Prerequisites